amricalde/Virtual-Home-Lab/Phase4_client-domain-integration.md

 **Creating admin account** <br>
 Before jumping in to join the client to the domain, a domain admin account is created to manage and configure domain-joined systems.
 This will be helpful in the next main point(s) of this phase and it is for best practice.
-- on the server, I created an account "ashley.admin" under YYZ > Users
+- On the server, I created an account "ashley.admin" under YYZ > Users
-- under Domain Admins group members, I added ashley.admin
+- Under Domain Admins group members, I added ashley.admin
   ![Domain-admins-a.admin-added](https://github.com/amricalde/Virtual-Home-Lab/blob/main/screenshots/p4s08.jpg?raw=true)
-- administrator account is then disabled to apply principle of least privilege, which you can also see in the screenshot above (arrow down symbol beside User character).
+- Administrator account is then disabled to apply principle of least privilege, which you can also see in the screenshot above (arrow down symbol beside User character).
   -  AMR.local > Users > right click Administrator > disable

 <br>

 **Joining Windows Client to domain; troubleshooting**
-- in the client machine, I logged in as a localadmin
+- In the client machine, I logged in as a localadmin
-- under Settings > System > About > Domain or workgroup > sign in using ashey.admin credentials > Computer name > Change domain > Member of: AMR.local
+- Under Settings > System > About > Domain or workgroup > sign in using ashey.admin credentials > Computer name > Change domain > Member of: AMR.local
-- at first attempt, got an error <mark>"An Active Directory Domain Controller dor the domain "AMR.local" cannot be contacted"</mark>
+- At first attempt, got an error <mark>"An Active Directory Domain Controller dor the domain "AMR.local" cannot be contacted"</mark>
   - to check if client and server were communicating, I **pinged the server** from the client machine; they were not communicating
   - used **ipconfig** to check that the client address was configured properly
   - realized errors: not the right configurations.